How Can Yoga Therapy Help with Inflammatory Bowel Disease (Crohn’s Disease and Ulcerative Colitis)?

 • Physical postures lead to body strengthening and flexibility.

 Although yoga therapy by itself is a great tool to manage stress, yoga therapists often refer clients struggling with IBD to a psychotherapist in addition to their regular yoga therapy sessions.
-A nurturing cycle of care is created: yoga therapy increases awareness, thus facilitating a more impactful experience in psychotherapy.
+A nurturing cycle of care is created: yoga therapy increases awareness, thus facilitating a more impactful experience in psychotherapy

 Often, yoga therapy clients working in tandem with a psychotherapist experience shifts in their mental states and outlook much faster than when using yoga therapy or psychotherapy alone.